VS-310/Antispoof-fingerprint-system/README.md

 ### Complete Setup

 ![Complete Setup](images/complete_setup.jpg)
-*Caption: Example caption describing the complete setup of the Raspberry Pi, fingerprint sensor, and RGB display integrated into a compact device.*
+*This image depicts the model of the Anti-spoofing fingerprint System*

 ## Functionality